 Address: 23 Yunposun-gil, Jongno-gu, Seoul

-Dorothy Hanbok has tradition and themed hanbok for children, men, and women, for 2 to 4 hours.
-Dorothy Hanbok has been around for over 30 years and has a ton of gorgeous and intricate hanbok designs to choose from.
+Dorothy Hanbok has traditional and themed hanbok for children, men, and women, for 2 to 4 hours.
+Dorothy Hanbok has been renting hanbok in Seoul for over 30 years and they have a ton of gorgeous and intricate hanbok designs to choose from.
+Check details here.

 Hanboknam near Changdeokgung